 Skip to main content

-The Widget tab is where you get the code to put your assistant on your website.
+The Widget tab is where you customize your assistant’s on-site experience and get the code to add it to your website.
 Share a link, embed a chat bubble, or add an inline frame.
-Each option includes a live preview so you can see exactly how it will look.
+A live preview on the right shows every change as you make it, and you can switch it between the Chat, Omnibar, Teaser, and Channels views.

 Embed Methods

-The Widget tab has four options for deploying your assistant: A shareable URL that opens your assistant in a standalone page.
+The Widget tab has three ways to deploy your assistant: A shareable URL that opens your assistant in a standalone page.
 No code or integration required.

 Copy the link and share it anywhere: send it to customers, embed it in emails, use it for testing, or share it with team members.
 Anyone with the link can start chatting with your assistant.

 An HTML snippet you paste into your website.
-This adds a floating chat bubble in the corner of your page that customers can click to open a conversation.
+By default it adds a floating chat bubble in the corner of your page that customers can click to open a conversation — the shape, colors and behavior all come from your saved widget settings, so you never touch the snippet again.

 Copy the snippet and paste it before the closing </body> tag on your website.
 The bubble appears immediately.